 What You Need

 To finance a car, you’ll need a list of things.
 After completing a credit application, most dealerships will check your credit score to make sure you can borrow money.
 Additionally, you’ll need the following:

 Social Security Number

 You should also check to make sure there’s nothing extra you might need to bring.
 Many prefer to bring a friend or family member to wait with them while they finance.

-For more information about financing, budgeting, or what to bring with you to the dealership, call or stop by the finance department at Pfeiffer Used.
+For more information about financing, budgeting, or what to bring with you to the dealership, call or stop by the finance department at Dan Pfeiffer Used Cars & Quick Lane Tire & Auto Center.
 Our team will get you started on the process to financing your new car as quickly as possible.